mmaleki92/realpython/f_strings.md

     ...
 TypeError: can only concatenate str (not "int") to str
 ```
+As the traceback shows, Python raised a `TypeError`.
+It's telling you exactly what went wrong: you can only concatenate a str to another str, but it found an int (your score variable).

-In this example, you need to convert the number to a string using the `str()` function (called casting) so you can concate them.
+To fix this, you need to manually convert the number to a string using the `str()` function.
+This process is often called "casting".

 ```python
 >>> name = "Jack"